jundalisay/superbnetlify/content/en/research/hume/treatise/book-1/part-4/section-5f.md

 All objects which are not contrary are susceptible of a constant conjunction.
 All real objects can be conjoined by the mind.

-It follows that anything can be the cause or effect of anything..
+It follows that anything can be the cause or effect of anything.
 This gives the advantage to the materialists.
 The question on the soul's substance is absolutely unintelligible.